Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Theoretical Characterization of Why Difficult Examples Hurt Contrastive Learning

-In this section, to explain why difficult-to-learn examples negatively impact the performance of contrastive learning, we provide theoretical evidence on generalization bounds.
+In this section, to explain why difficult examples negatively impact the performance of contrastive learning, we provide theoretical evidence on generalization bounds.
 In Section \ref{sec::prelim} we present the necessary preliminaries that lay the foundation for our theoretical analysis.
-In Section \ref{sec::toymodel}, we introduce the similarity graph describing difficult-to-learn examples.
-In Section \ref{sec::boundwhard}, we respectively derive error bounds of contrastive learning with and without difficult-to-learn examples.
+In Section \ref{sec::toymodel}, we introduce the similarity graph describing difficult examples.
+In Section \ref{sec::boundwhard}, we respectively derive error bounds of contrastive learning with and without difficult examples.